gurenipek/eSafe/README.md

 - Direct hardware control via register-level programming, interrupt handling, and timer management

 Technical details:
-Written in bare-metal C — no abstractions or HAL libraries.
-Hardware interaction is handled directly through memory-mapped registers, with state machines managing the safe's operational modes and hardware interrupts driving the thermostat and input response.
+Written in bare-metal C, but I hope the comments help.
+Hardware interaction is handled directly through memory-mapped registers, especially for the LCD display screen and keyboard inputs.
 Context:
-Developed as coursework for an Embedded Systems course at Middle East Technical University.
+Microcontroller used: PIC18F8722 (Microchip Technology Inc.) Developed as coursework for an Embedded Systems course at Middle East Technical University.